YiyangLi/learn-passport-jwt/readme.md

 | david | user | `teamplayer` | jeff |

 ## Tests
 [Jest](https://jestjs.io/) is the test framework.
-And supertest is used to spin up a server at port 0, and run the api/integration tests.
+And [supertest](https://www.npmjs.com/package/supertest) is used to spin up a server, and run the api/integration tests.

 ```bash
 > jest --version